 Impact sound reduction: 24-28db

-This option isn’t as effective as the new plasterboard wall is in direct contact with the old wall (via the fixing bars) and vibrations can still travel through, although to a much lesser degree.
+This option isn’t as effective as a floating plasterboard wall as it’s still in direct contact with the old wall (via the fixing bars) and vibrations can still travel through, although to a much lesser degree.

 This is the most attractive option because it can be constructed with materials purchased off the shelf and you’ll only lose 50-75mm of the wall.